stats60/stats60.github.io/prospectus/index.md

 **Discussion**.
 We will be using Campuswire to allow you to get help efficiently from both your classmates and the instructors ([class Campuswire page](https://campuswire.com/c/GAE5DDA68)).
 Please post your questions about the course material and course logistics to Campuswire so that everyone can benefit from the answer.
 We also highly encourage you to answer your classmates’ questions whenever possible – you will get extra practice with the material and receive feedback from the teaching team about your answers (NOTE: TAs will respond between 9am and 8pm).
 As an added incentive, students who provide frequent, high-quality answers may receive extra credit on their final course grades.
 Additional guidelines about posting on Campuswire are available on the [Campuswire page](https://campuswire.com).
 If you did not receive an email invitation to Campuswire, please go to the [class Campuswire page](https://campuswire.com/c/GAE5DDA68) and use the code 8175 to sign up.

 **Materials**: The primary textbook is "Statistical Thinking for the 21st Century", written by Professor Poldrack.
-It is available at [http://statsthinking21.org](http://statsthinking21.org) as an online book, and can also be downloaded as a PDF or EPUB from the site (using the PDF/EPUB links under the download tab at the top of the page).
+It is available for free at [http://statsthinking21.org](http://statsthinking21.org) as an online book, and can also be downloaded as a PDF or EPUB from the site (using the PDF/EPUB links under the download tab at the top of the page).

 We will supplement this textbook with other [free online resources](../resources/).